palakvijay1/SE_LAB_05/README.md

 ### 2. Did the static analysis tools report any false positives?
 If so, describe one example.

-* Yes, a potential false positive/justified usage was the **Use of global** reported by Pylint (line 55).
+* Yes, a potential false positive/justified usage was the **Use of global** reported by Pylint.
 While Pylint rightly flags global variable use as a code smell, for this small, self-contained `inventory_system.py` program, using a global dictionary was the simplest and clearest way to manage the single state of the inventory data across all functions.
 No complex class structure was required.

 ### 3. How would you integrate static analysis tools into your actual software development workflow?